trustedlogin/docs/docs/getting-started.md

 ![GravityView settings configuration: Project Name, REST API URL, and Support URL.](https://d.pr/sXC5rL+)

 Don't close the tab!
-We'll be coming back here to grab the Account ID, Public Key, and Private Key in the next steap.
+We'll be coming back here to grab the Account ID, Public Key, and Private Key in the next step.

 ## 3. Install the TrustedLogin Vendor plugin {#3-install-the-trustedlogin-vendor-plugin}